Nexus (building): History

 Vancouver-based developer Burrard Group announced its intention to build a 41-story condominium tower at 1200 Howell Street, its first project in Seattle, in late 2015.
 The project was named "Nexus", referencing the tower's design as well as its location between South Lake Union, Downtown Seattle, and Capitol Hill.
 Burrard purchased the project site, a quarter-block surface parking lot, for $14.95 million in May 2016.
 Reservations and deposits for units began selling on June 7, with buyers camping out overnight and forming long lines at the sales office.

 Construction was approved in December 2016, and a ceremonial groundbreaking was held on March 14, 2017.
 Sales for units in the building began the following week, resulting in 75 percent of units sold within the first few days.
 The building opened in February 2020 for the first set of new residents.

 A temporary certificate of occupancy was issued by the city government in January 2020, with the remaining work later delayed by the COVID-19 pandemic and a statewide construction stoppage.
 Burrard filed a court complaint against Skanska and its subcontractors for late delivery of the project, valued at $4.7 million, as well as unresolved change orders and water damage during construction.
 Skanska filed suit against Burrard Group's 1200 Howell Street LLC for $20 million in damages and were awarded $19.2 million by a King County Superior Court jury in March 2022, pending a further ruling by the trial judge.

 Design

 Nexus's design consists of a series of stacked boxes that are rotated in 8-degree offsets to create a "twisted" look.
 The tower, designed by Weber Thompson, uses the areas under the boxes for open-air terraces, as well as amenity spaces.
 Some corners of the tower are "eroded" and form two-story penthouse units that are located throughout the building.
-The rooftop will have a lounge and view terrace for residents, as well as a private bar and restaurant.
+The rooftop has a lounge and view terrace for residents, as well as a private bar and restaurant.

 The tower also includes retail space in its podium, as well as twelve stories of parking in below- and above-ground garages.